marcusbiermann/marcusbiermann.github.io/site/content/_index.md

     description: This paper analyzes the consequences of the change in the presentation mode of economics seminars triggered by the COVID-19 pandemic.
 The composition of seminar speakers changed significantly.
-The more productive economists gained shares.
+The leading economists gained shares.
 The share of seminars held by women also increased.
 The geography of knowledge dissemination shifted significantly as the distance between host and speaker institutions increased on average by 32 percent.
 The growing inequality in presentations among speakers is correlated with an increase in inequality in terms of citations.
 The results imply that working from home instead of traveling can decrease gender-specific inequality and increase inequality by productivity.
   - title: Tracing the International Transmission of a Crisis Through Multinational Firms
     subtitle: (with Kilian Huber), Revision requested, February 2021